pact0/ChangelogCreator/README.md

 ## Assumptions

 - only the commit messages which follow the naming convention are in the changelog
-- includes commits with and withut package name in them
+- includes commits with and withut package names in them
 - script checks the correctness of input
-- each date next to a version is the current date when the script is ran as agreed upon in emails
+- each date next to a version is the current date when the script runs
 - my OS of choice is linux

 I have decided that when being able to specify the range of versions that I want to create the changelog from I would rather overwrite the whole file instead of filtering the existing one and appending.